 Right kindly of you to stop on by to take a gander.
 With a little experience on board after fifteen years of cranking out prose to amuse, inspire, or encourage, I've decided to go with my strengths.
-And let me tell you, I can pontificate with the best of any barfly philosopher.
+And let me tell you, I can pontificate with the best of the barfly philosophers.
 Yep, storytelling's my game.
-Betsy's my name.
+And Betsy is my name.
 I'm a writer, and I love it!

 In addition to becoming a professional confabulator, I've also had some experience, even some of it good, running a large regional women's writing organization.
 That was a lot of women.
 A lot.
 Really, a lot.
 My husband understands.
 A male nurse for 40 years, we have bonded in ways few humans could imagine.
 In any event, the organization, Northwest Women Writers (NWWW), was hugely successful, particularly in creating a tribe for its 115 members.

 Those of you who aren't writers do realize we bards can't always hang out in our jammies, blasting our music, working on our own schedule any hour of the day or night?
 I mean, who would choose a life-style like that?
 Except, almost everyone now since the pandemic is reigning supreme.
 Writers once needed to escape their introverted cocoons to socialize, network, bond.
 NWWW was very effective in that pursuit.
 Now we just pretend.